VaidikPandey/inShare/README.md

 * **Backend** deployed using **Render**
 * **Database** managed with **MongoDB Atlas**

-Every bit of backend logic, routing, environment config, and deployment was handled by me.
+Every bit of backend logic, routing, environment config, and deployment was handled by Vaidik Pandey.

 ---